-Other expense was \$2.0 million for the year ended December 31, 2023 and other income was \$9.7 million for the year ended December 31, 2022.
-The decrease of \$11.7 million was mostly due to the gain on change in fair value of the earn-out liability and warrant liability during the year ended December 31, 2022, partially offset by \$1.2 million in other expense recorded in 2022 related to the Purchase Agreement with Lincoln Park.
+Other income was \$9.7 million and \$47.7 million for the years ended December 31, 2022 and 2021, respectively.
+The decrease in other income of \$38.0 million was mostly due to the difference in the change in fair value of the earn-out liability and warrant liability during 2022 along with \$1.2 million in other expense recorded in 2022 primarily related to the equity purchase agreement with Lincoln Park, partially offset by the loss on debt extinguishment of \$0.5 million recorded in 2021.